In winter 2018, Woodlawn residents helped plan the future of the historic bank building at the Cottage Grove Green Line station

 Need more context?
 Want to catch up?
 Dig into these educational materials

-The following resources will educate you about the site and what's been discussed at community meetings to this point.
+The following resources will educate you about the site and what was discussed at community meetings.

 A sample from our informative 18-page packet, offering background on the site, equitable transit-oriented development, zoning, etc.

 The meetings were held from 6 to 8 p.m. on Tuesday, Jan.
 30, Tuesday, Feb.
 6 and Tuesday, Feb.
 20 at Harris Park, 6200 S. Drexel.

 These meetings are part of a Corridor Development Initiative, a participatory planning process that allows communities to proactively plan for real-world development scenarios.
 This three-part planning process helps residents understand issues such as density, affordable housing and the true cost of development, while creating a set of priorities to guide community leaders as they plan for future development in their neighborhoods.